If you found this activity on Pinterest, welcome!

 * FREE PRINTABLES for non-commercial use only.
 Thanks!

 I also made this one with some basic math for ages K-2 grades.
 Click here for the PDF.
+Or try this page with all my Free Dr. Seuss Printables.

 If you have a Dr. Seuss related post you'd like to share on ObSEUSSed, click on one of the Dr. Seuss Links tabs above.